helsmy/autohotkey-debug-adapter/README.md

 ## Using

 1. Open an AutoHotKey source file.
+2. For most simple way, press f5 to debug it.
-2. Switch to the debug viewlet.
+3. If you want to start at a specific setting.
+Switch to the debug viewlet.
+4. Press the green 'play' button, if vs code doesn't find launch.json, it will creat one for you.
+Save it and switch back to ahk file you open.
-3. Press the green 'play' button to start debugging.
+5. Press the green button again, debugger will start.

 ![Debug](images/debugging.gif)